cozy/cozy-stack/docs/settings.md

 ### DELETE /settings/email

-This endpoints allows to cancel the ongoin email adress update process.
+This endpoints allows to cancel the ongoing email adress update process.

 #### Request